ilhaaamn/service-management-microservices/README.md

 # Phone Service Management

+A Microservice for managing Phone Service Counter queue and business process.

+# How To Run

+1. Run EurekaServer
+2. Run ServiceManagement
+3. Run ServiceManagementCoreV2

 # Personal Note

 Here is a microservice that I have created related to Take Home Test which is sent via email.